Sunday 8:15 a.m. Holy Eucharist Rite I

-Children of Grace Preschool, more commonly known as COG, offers our preschool program to children ages 6 months to five years.
-Our programs operate Monday through Friday from 9 a.m. until 1 p.m. beginning in late August and running through mid-to-late May.
+Children of Grace Preschool, more commonly known as COG, offers our preschool program to children ages 6 months thru 5 years.
+Our program operates Monday through Friday from 9 a.m. until 1 p.m. beginning in August and running through mid-to-late May.
 Children are allowed to attend two, three or five days per week.

 Children of Grace’s curriculum offers opportunities for learning in a developmentally appropriate environment.
 Social and emotional development of the child is a major focus.
 We emphasize self-awareness, cooperative behavior, and self-confidence.
 Our program offers learning through free play, interactive story telling, theme based art projects that include both fine and gross motor skills, science experiments, music, outdoor play, manipulatives, and language skills.
 We know that in combination all of these activities work to nurture a love of learning.

-The school provides chapel time weekly for the Pre-K classes to experience stories from the Bible and prayers.
+The school provides chapel time twice monthly for the Pre-K classes to experience stories from the Bible and prayers.
 The clergy of Grace Church assist in leading chapel.
-Many holidays are celebrated and the religious significance of specific holidays (i.e. Christmas and Easter) is included in the curriculum.
+Many holidays are celebrated and the religious significance of specific holidays (i.e. Christmas and Easter) is included in the curriculum where appropriate.
 In addition, each class is taught a mealtime blessing that is used daily at snack and lunch.

 Pre-K classes participate in a variety of field trips throughout the year.
 Children are not allowed to attend field trips without a parent’s consent.

-Birthdays are an exciting time for children and we welcome and encourage birthday parties.
-Parties should take place at snack time or after lunch.
+Birthdays are an exciting time for children and we welcome and encourage birthday celebrations.
+Parties need to take place at snack time or after lunch.
 Please talk with your child’s teacher when scheduling a time for such parties.
-We encourage parents to donate a book in honor of your child’s special day.
-This is a great way to continue building our library at COG.